jimporter/bfg9000/doc/reference/builtins.md

 Set the runner to use for the language *lang*, if that language supports runners (e.g. Java, Scala, or a scripting language). *names* is a string representing the path to the compiler (resolved as with [*which*](#which)) or a list of possible paths (as strings or lists or strings).
-If *strict* is true, *compiler* will raise an `IOError` if an executable cannot be found; if false, it will use the first candidate.
+If *strict* is true, *compiler* will raise an `FileNotFoundError` if an executable cannot be found; if false, it will use the first candidate.

 ### srcdir { #srcdir }
 Availability: `<toolchain>.bfg`